-He sent young Martin to Latin schools in Mansfield, and then in 1497 to Magdeburg, a school operated by a lay group called the Brethren of the Common Life, and later in Eisenach in 1498.
-The three schools focused on the so-called “trivium“: grammar, rhetoric, and logic.
-Luther later compared his education in these schools to purgatory and hell.
-These were difficult years for him and he began to devote himself to religious activities.
-After nearly dying in a frightening thunderstorm, he resolved to align his life more with God’s teachings.
-To that end, he abandoned his college education and gave up his plans to study Law.
-At age 24 he entered the monastery of the Augustine friars, and was ordained into the priesthood in 1507.
-(St. Augustine is pictured above.)
+Young Martin’s educational journey began in Latin schools in Mansfeld.
+He subsequently attended Magdeburg in 1497, a school operated by the Brethren of the Common Life, a lay group.
+In 1498, he moved to Eisenach.
+These three schools emphasized the “trivium,” comprising grammar, rhetoric, and logic.
+Luther later likened his education in these institutions to purgatory and hell, as these were arduous years for him.
+During this period, he started devoting himself to religious activities.
+Following a near-death experience during a terrifying thunderstorm, Luther resolved to align his life more closely with God’s teachings.
+Consequently, he abandoned his college education and abandoned his plans to study law.
+At the age of 24, he entered the Augustine friars’ monastery and was ordained as a priest in 1507.

 - Man is saved by faith alone (“sola fide”).